michd/mmpd/README.md

 - [xdotool](https://www.semicomplete.com/projects/xdotool/) (get it through your system's package manager)

-  xdotool is used both through its library (libxdo) as well as directly via the shell.
+  xdotool is used both through its library (libxdo) and directly via the shell.
 This may be improved on later by using X libraries directly.